Differential/docs/GUIDEBOOK.md

 ## The system is not perfect

-Sometimes, these philosophy and methods don’t match perfectly with how things are going day-to-day.
+Sometimes our philosophy and methods don’t match perfectly with how things are going day-to-day.
 Even when problems persist for a while, we will root them out.

+We realize that as we continue to grow and scale the team, some of this will be messy.
+That's OK.
+We decided on day #1 that the benefits of continuing to be intentional about our culture and philosophy far outweigh the ongoing time investment (and hard conversations) that will be required.

 Are some ideals stated here more fully realized than others?
 What should we do about that?
 Are the variations a good or bad thing, and a side-effect of experimentation?
-Or are we drifting towards away from the ideal culture?
+Or are we drifting towards/away from the ideal culture?

 What are you going to do about it? :)